RELATIONSHIPS AND SEX Education (RSE)

 We are one of only 14 schools (Primary and Secondary Schools) in Leeds that are an Early Adopter of RSE - this is something we are very proud of!

 Sex and Relationship Education (RSE) is not statutory until Key Stage Three (secondary school).
 However, RSE is taught at Morley Victoria Primary School and is done so sensitively and respectfully.
-We have an open door policy in school, Mrs Bentley is the curriculum leader in this area, so therefore are the staff to contact for any advice and support.
+We have an open door policy in school for families to contact staff for any advice and support.

 Children in Reception will naturally talk about different relationships; this might include: